Today's Articles

 Scott was a member of the Nacirema Club.
 He was also part of a group of 4 Black news publishers, with Cecil Newman (MPLS.
 Spokesman), Mary Kyle (Twin Cities Courier), and Jeanne Cooper of the Twin Cities Observer.
 Walter R. Scott Sr. died in 2001.
 In 2018, his family collaborated with the Minnesota Historical Society to re-publish the three volumes under The Scott Collection.
 This volume brings back into print these editions of African American life and history in Minneapolis and St. Paul.

-The original photos and profiles are supplemented with introductory essays by Scott’s oldest son, Anthony Scott, his daughter Dr. Chaunda Scott, and William Green, a professor at Augsburg College.
-They are working with the Harold Washington Library in Chicago for reprinting the first book.
+The original photos and profiles are supplemented with introductory essays by Scott’s oldest son, Anthony Scott, his daughter, Dr. Chaunda Scott, and William Green, a retired professor at Augsburg College.
+They are working with the Harold Washington Library in Chicago to reprint the first book.
 In 2016, Minnesota’s Black Community Project was formed to create a follow-up volume to Scott’s work entitled Minnesota’s Black Community in the 21st Century.
 This volume was released in May 2020 by the Minnesota Historical Society.

 To be a Writer